Why is Ireland Always Green? It’s not just rain!

 Rainbow over the green Irish countryside.

-While assorted vegetation undergoes its Autumn metamorphosis, there’s one constant on the island of Ireland — the pastures and hillsides are always green!
+While assorted vegetation undergoes its Autumn metamorphosis, there’s one constant on the island of Ireland — the pastures and hillsides are always green, hence the nickname “Emerald Isle.”

-The Irish climate, which is quite similar to the weather in Washington State and British Columbia, is a haven for rainforest-like conditions.
+Like the weather in Washington State and British Columbia, the Irish climate is a haven for rainforest-like conditions.
 Moss grows everywhere, and while some plant and flower varieties are retiring to await the resurgence of Spring, others still grow.

 Ireland’s mild climate is more a result of the effects of the warm North Atlantic Drift current than its latitude.
 Canada’s Newfoundland and Labrador are in the same latitude, and they have freezing temperatures and lots of snow each year!